strangehurst/PNML.jl/docs/src/status.md

 This package, PNML.jl, aims to provide infrastructure to interact with other Julia packages, including graphs, category theory, SciML, agents.
 All focus has been on the "load" part of the expected behavior.
+The meta-models are encoded in the structure of PNML.jl, notably in the type system.
 Doing "something useful" is mostly aspriational until adequate function is present.

 The first useful things will be trivial and obvious: